 Trade Show Displays

-Planning a presence at a trade show requires that you have a booth that that is appealing to your target, a sales team that engages visitors and a unique experience that is either cool, cutting edge, fun or provocative to draw attendees in.
-Forbes Trade Show Marketing Tips provides some advice on balancing creating a personal connection, with the glitz of the trade show booth atmosphere.
+Planning a presence at a trade show requires that you have a booth that is appealing to your target.
+You also need a sales team that engages visitors.
+Plus, you should also provide a unique experience that is either cool, cutting edge, fun, or provocative to draw in attendees.
+You may want to do some research into creating a personal connection with attendees to really make your booth stand out within the glitz of the trade show atmosphere.

 Dealer and Sales Incentives